Official Dinner at the Royal Palace of Stockholm

 Lars Grundberg was then asked how the seating arrangements are actually decided, are they based upon rank or just well suited companions?
 “If it were done by rank it would be a simple matter, then we would simply go by the Court Directory.
 But we take other factors into consideration, such as interests, language, whether guests have attended previous official dinners and who they were sitting next to then.
 But naturally rank does play a part, as does age.
 Ambassadors are seated according to the length of time they have been in their post in Sweden.
 The Royal Court’s employees sit round the table to act as mini hosts; at one end there is the First Marshal of the Court, and at the other end the Master of Ceremonies.
 The King and Queen always sit opposite each other at the centre of the table.
 The centre of the table functions as our starting point when we are organising the seating plan.”

-Tagged Carl XVI Gustaf, Crown Princess Victoria, Prince Daniel, Protocol, Queen Silvia.
+Tagged Carl XVI Gustaf of Sweden, Crown Princess Victoria of Sweden, Prince Daniel of Sweden, Protocol, Queen Silvia of Sweden.